smcclennon/smcclennon.github.io/index.md

 |C++|2020|File handling, working with json & variables, OS specific features, cross-platform code, porting code from python, and more|
 |Java|2019|System.out.println("Hello World!");, and variable management|
 |Windows Scripting (.bat)|2015-2018|Initial coding experience.
 Driver management with devcon, echo file >> management, set /a %variable% management and custom troubleshooting.|

+### CyberFirst Advanced (2021) {#cf}
+This is by far the most fun I've ever had on a cyber security course.

+### Fujitsu WorkX (2021) {#fujitsu-wex}
+I spent my holiday doing this

+### Teaching 9 year olds Scratch (2021) {#scratch}
+I guided year 5 and 6 children learn how to use Scratch.

+It was incredible seeing the solution to the challenges *click* in their heads.

+Once they completed the challenges, they managed to make the program have a graphical seizure and cause the computer to slow down due to spawning so many objects.

+Future pentesters!

 ### Cisco Work Experience (2020) {#cisco-wex}
 I absolutely loved it.
 It was a little different this year, as it was done virtually, so unfortunately I was unable to visit the Cisco offices.
 However, the experience was still very enjoyable and insightful.